LenderPanel.com

 Questions and answers: Kent Reliance transfer of equity

-• Having been 2 a couple of years apart I have opted to give up my share of the apartment to my husband who is re-mortgaging with Kent Reliance.
-Can a transfer of equity be done inside four weeks?
+• Taking into account that we have been 5 years separated I have opted to transfer my interest in the former home to my husband who is refinancing with Kent Reliance.
+Can a transfer of equity be completed in less than 28 days?

-• Kent Reliance have today agreed I can take over the home loan on the flat.
-I previously applied for a transfer of equity but presumably there is a transfer of ownership at HMLR on top?
+• Kent Reliance have just agreed I can take over the home loan on the house.
+I had applied for a transfer of equity but is this a transfer of ownership of the title deeds on top?

 Have you approached Kent Reliance to seek consent to the Transfer of Equity